- Manuscript Submission Requirements Checklist

 Cover art should be colorful and eye-catching, ideally without text, and must convey the importance and significance of the research.
 In general, we discourage submissions of structures, graphs, and chemical schema.
 We do encourage artistic renditions of molecules, cells, and data.
 The final cover image should be 20.8 cm in width and 25.4 cm in height (8.19 x 10.0 inches), with a resolution of 300 dpi or higher, preferably in the .jpg or .tif format.
 The logo will cover 5.6 cm (2.2 inches) at the top, so make sure that the main part of the image is in the field that will not get covered (but please do not add the logo at the top).
 Cover art files, as well as a short (<50-word), clear caption explaining the image, should be uploaded to ACS Paragon Plus as supplementary files during the final revision process.
 These images may be modified or enhanced by an ACS graphic artist.
 Cover art may delay issue publication of the associated Article; however, ASAP publication will not be delayed.

 If you wish to be considered only for the front cover, and not a paid supplementary cover, please respond NO accordingly to the Supplementary Cover art question in ACS Paragon Plus.
 For more information on the Supplementary Covers program, please see this webpage.
+All art submitted for consideration for a supplementary cover will also be considered for a front cover.

 Web Enhanced Objects (WEO)